Who Opinion Leaders Are and Why They Matter

 So who are opinion leaders?
 Simply put, an opinion leader is someone who is active in a community.
 That can mean an online community or a physical community like a city or town.
 It's somebody who speaks out and gets asked for advice a lot.

-But people may be swayed by what the opinion leader has to say.
-And that's why opinion leaders are so valuable to marketers: They've already established their authority in a given area and can use it to persuade their followers (who are the marketer's potential customers)
+People may be swayed by what the opinion leader has to say.
+And that's why opinion leaders are so valuable to marketers: They've already established their authority in a given area and can use it to persuade their followers (who are the marketer's potential customers).

 True opinion leaders make up a very small segment of the population, and most are not overtly trying to influence people (hint: someone who portrays him or herself as an opinion leader probably isn't one).